elasticio/xml-component/README.md

   }
 }
 ```

-is equivalent to
+is equivalent to:
 ```xml
 <someTag id="my id">my inner text</someTag>
 ```

 #### Environment variables
-* `MAX_FILE_SIZE`: *optional* - Controls the maximum size of an attachment to be read or written in MB.

-  Defaults to 10 MB where 1 MB = 1024 * 1024 bytes.
+- `MAX_FILE_SIZE` (optional): Maximum attachment size, in bytes, that can be read or written.
+Defaults to 10 MB (`10 * 1024 * 1024` bytes).
-* `EIO_REQUIRED_RAM_MB`: *optional* - You can increase memory usage limit for component if you going to work with big files
+- `EIO_REQUIRED_RAM_MB` (optional): Memory usage limit for the component.
+Defaults to 256 MB.

-  Defaults to 256 MB where 1 MB = 1024 * 1024 bytes.

 ## Actions

 ### XML to JSON
-Takes XML string and converts it to generic JSON object.
+Converts an XML string into a generic JSON object.

-**Limitation:**
-Value inside xml tags will be converting into string only, e.g.:

-given xml
+**Limitation:** Values inside XML tags are converted to strings.
+For example, given:
 ```xml
 <note>
   <date>2015-09-01</date>